For USAP Participants

 Ultraviolet Radiation Gives Microbes Mixed Messages

 The ozone hole may be causing more problems than just sunburn

 Posted May 15, 2018

 Ultraviolet rays from the sun may be disrupting the natural ecology of the waters of Antarctica’s Southern Ocean.
-A research team, led by a scientist from the Woods Hole Oceanographic Institute, is taking a close look at the effects that excess UV radiation at the cellular level to see what it means for marine ecosystems and the regional food web.
+A research team, led by a scientist from the Woods Hole Oceanographic Institution, is taking a close look at the effects that excess UV radiation at the cellular level to see what it means for marine ecosystems and the regional food web.

 Photo Credit: Benjamin Van Mooy

 Jamie Collins uses a pole to extend his sampling tube out over the side of one of Palmer Station's small Zodiac boats.